kashifansaricodes/Human-Obstacle-Detector-and-Tracker/README.md

 ### Dependencies

 This project uses the OpenCV C++ library for computer vision tasks.
 Our system also uses a YOLO object detection model.
 This model helps our system to detect humans in the camera frame.
 These libraries are central to the working of our system.
+OpenCV deals with the fundamental image operations such as resizing, reshaping, formatting, etc. YOLO deals with human detection and tracking.

 ### Installing Dependencies